-Mammals and birds are warm blooded animals which keep their body temperature constant irrespective of the environment they leave.
-This process require lot of oxygen for more cellular respiration so that warm blooded animals produce more energy to balance their body temperature.
-Hence it is very important for warm blooded animals to separate oxygenated and deoxygenated blood to keep their circulatory system efficient.
+Mammals and birds are warm-blooded animals which keep their body temperature constant irrespective of the environment they live.
+This process requires a lot of oxygen for more cellular respiration so that warm-blooded animals produce more energy to balance their body temperature.
+Hence, it is very important for warm-blooded animals to separate oxygenated and deoxygenated blood to keep their circulatory system efficient.

-3. What are the components of the transport system in highly organized plants?
-Solution:
+3. What are the components of the transport system in highly organised plants?

-There are two types of conducting tissues in highly organized plants that carry out transport system 1) Xylem 2) phloem.
-Xylem conduct water and minerals from roots to rest of the plant parts.
-Similarly Phloem transports food materials from leaf to other parts of the plant.
+There are two types of conducting tissues in highly organised plants that carry out the transport system 1) Xylem 2) Phloem.
+Xylem conduct water and minerals from roots to the rest of the plant parts.
+Similarly, Phloem transports food materials from the leaf to other parts of the plant.

 4. How are water and minerals transported in plants?
-Solution:

-Xylems parts tracheids and vessels of roots, stems and leaves are interconnected to form a continuous system of water-conducting channels that reaches all parts of the plant.
-Transpiration creates a suction pressure which forces water into xylem cells of roots.
+Xylem parts of the tracheids and vessels of roots, stems and leaves are interconnected to form a continuous system of water-conducting channels that reaches all parts of the plant.
+Transpiration creates a suction pressure which forces water into the xylem cells of roots.
 After this, there will be a steady movement of water from the root xylem to all parts of the plant connected through conducting interconnected water-conducting channels.

 5. How is food transported in plants?
-Solution:

-Food is transported in plants by a special organ called as phloem.
-Phloem transports food materials from leaf to different parts of a plant.
-Transportation of food in phloem is achieved by the expenditure of ATP9 energy).
-This increases osmotic pressure in the tissue causing water to move.
+Food is transported in plants by a special organ called the phloem.
+Phloem transports food materials from leaves to different parts of a plant.
+Transportation of food in phloem is achieved by the expenditure of energy from ATP.
+This increases osmotic pressure in the tissue, causing water to move.
 This pressure moves material in the Phloem to the tissues with less pressure.
-This is helping in transportation of food material as per the needs.
-Ex: Sucrose
+This helps in the transportation of food materials as per the needs.
+Example, Sucrose.

-1. Describe the structure and functioning of nephrons Solution:
+1. Describe the structure and functioning of nephrons.

-Nephrons are the filtration units of the kidney which are large in numbers.
+Nephrons are the filtration units of the kidney, which are large in numbers.
 Some substances in the initial filtrate, such as glucose, amino acids, salts and a major amount of water, are selectively re-absorbed as the urine flows along the tube.

-Main components of Nephrons are
+The main components of Nephrons are

+Glomerulus

+Bowman's Capsule

-Glomerulus Bowman's capsule Long renal Tube
+Long Renal Tube